Neon:PrairieLand

 You'll also see later on, in my bit, about my father-in-law's sermon – these prejudices also extend to anyone who is not politically conservative to the same extent as him.
 You differ the slightest, and you are viewed as “a dirty liberal and/or heathen.”

-Anyway, all these things make them squirm and feel very uncomfortable.
+Anyway, all these prejudices make them squirm and feel very uncomfortable.
 Even with the explicit commands in Scripture to do these things – care for the orphan, go to the nations with the Gospel, etc. – they will twist the things of faith to avoid what we, as believers, are actually called to do in Christ.

 As I process and write about all of the above, this is my major takeaway (so far):

 The abuse has never been about conformity to Christ.
 It has never been about where I am in my faith or my spiritual identity.
 It is simply about conforming to their will and worldly aspirations and meeting their self-serving agenda.
 It reflects what captivates their heart.
-It reflects what is important to them – even if we just wanted to be loved and supported.
+It reflects what is important to them – even if we just want to be loved and supported.

 So, back to that original email: How has it affected things over the years?